 Dr. William John Roe was born in Ontario on the 3rd of January, 1842.
 His parents were William Walker Roe and the former Ellen Doherty.
-His father was an auctioneer.
-Mrs. Roe died when Dr. Roe was a child.
+His parents were married in Dublin, Ireland in 1841 and his father was an auctioneer.
+Mrs. Roe died on the 29th of September, 1843 when Dr. Roe just a toddler.
+She was buried at Trinity Anglican Church Cemetery in Peel County.
 Mr. Roe married Diana Culver and they had two children; Emma and Charles.

-According to the 1872 Ontario Medical Register, Dr. Roe obtained a licence in midwifery at the Coombe’s Lying-In Hospital in Dublin, Ireland in 1864.
-He joined the College of Physicians and Surgeons in Canada on the 14th of June, 1869.
+According to the 1872 Ontario Medical Register, Dr. Roe joined the College of Physicians and Surgeons in Canada on the 14th of June, 1869.
+He obtained a licence in midwifery at the Coombe’s Lying-In Hospital in Dublin, Ireland in 1864.

 According to the 1871 census Dr. and Mrs. Roe were living in Chatham with their children.
 Nellie died of diptheria on the 16th of November, 1874.
 She was buried at Maple Leaf Cemetery in Chatham.
 According to the 1874-1875 Kent County Business Directory Dr. Roe’s practice was located on William Street.
 In the 1877 publication of the Chatham Directory, he was listed as practicing at 119 Queen Street.

 By 1880, Dr. and Mrs. Roe were living in Georgetown, Ontario and Dr. Roe, had his practice on Main Street.
-Dr. and Mrs. Roe’s son George died in Georgetown on the 3rd of March, 1880 of peritonitis.
+Dr. and Mrs. Roe’s 13 year old son George died in Georgetown on the 3rd of March, 1880 of peritonitis.
+He was buried at Greenwood Cemetery in Georgetown.
+Dr. Roe advertised his medical practice in the 1885 Halton County Directory and Gazetteer under Georgetown.
+His brother Charles “clerk” is also advertised in the same publication on the line above Dr. Roe.
 Dr. Roe was still practicing in 1901 according to the census of that year.